SURFnet/surf-token-based-access/README.md

 ```
 Then:
 ```
-curl -i -X POST http://localhost:8080/index.php/apps/tokenbasedav/auth/token curl -i -X POST http://localhost:8080/index.php/apps/tokenbasedav/auth/test
+curl -i -X POST http://localhost:8080/index.php/apps/tokenbaseddav/auth/token curl -i -X POST http://localhost:8080/index.php/apps/tokenbaseddav/auth/test
 ```

 FIXME: update these docs with conclusions from spelonking

 ## JWT token:
-you can configure the app behavior according to this table: (they should be inserted in the oc_appconfig table with `appid` = `tokenbasedav`)
+you can configure the app behavior according to this table: (they should be inserted in the oc_appconfig table with `appid` = `tokenbaseddav`)

 |config key | description | default value |
 |-----------|-------------|---------------|